-Vision - School Nurses will screen students in grades K, 1, 3, 5, 8, students new to Helena School District without screening documentation, students who are referred, and students who are being monitored.
+Vision - School Nurses may screen students in grades K, 1, 3, 5, 8, and students new to Helena School District without screening documentation, students who are referred, and students who are being monitored.

-Oral Health - Students in grades 1 and 3 are screened by local dentists who volunteer to provide a visual inspection.
+Oral Health - Students in grades 3 may be screened by local dentists who volunteer to provide a visual inspection.
 The School Nurse coordinates the program in each elementary school.